 Sharing many similar values, Billy explains that they believe that the path to a poverty free Cambodia is founded on building community-level capacity, and that working in partnership with local government entities is the best way to achieve sustainable and lasting change.
 They aim to bridge the gaps that exist by building capacity at a grassroots-level, and their approach to development enables communities to develop the essential knowledge and skills needed to make change and break free from poverty.

-The team at TLC has also recognised that local communities are the experts when it comes to identifying practical ways to achieve improvements in their daily lives, and working side by side with community residents, listening to their insights and acting on their input, we wish Billy, Se and all the TLC staff the very best in the future and successful years to come!
+The team at TLC has also recognised that local communities are the experts when it comes to identifying practical ways to achieve improvements in their daily lives, and working side by side with community residents, listening to their insights and acting on their input, we wish Billy, Se and all the TLC staff the very best in the future and many successful years to come!

 Latest posts by Mekong Experiences (see all)